IamTregsthedev/hi/README.md

 ----

 ### License
-🎨 with ❤️ by vutondesign under the [MIT License](http://vutondesign.com/MyMIT/).
+🎨 with ❤️ by ktrvs under the [MIT License](http://ktrvs.com/MyMIT/).

 ![Code of Conduct](https://img.shields.io/badge/%E2%88%9A-Code%20of%20Conduct-orange.svg)